MingcongBai/MingcongBai.github.io/_posts/2018-02-10-dan-case-ryzen-build-2018.md

 a block of foam, and put on my bookshelf.

 *For how many months dust have fallen on you...*
-*You (the fan) struggled, but never managed to blow them the f&ast;ck away...*
+*You (the fan) struggled, but never managed to blow them the fuck away...*

 But heck the case is here, let's crack on with it already!

 --------

-Just this Wednesday, this beautiful box was delivered, straight from Germany (well, getting stuck in U.S. Customs at Chicago for a week, &ast;cough&ast;...).
+Just this Wednesday, this beautiful box was delivered, straight from Germany (well, getting stuck in U.S. Customs at Chicago for a week, *cough*...).

 ![[dan-case-box](https://imgur.com/r2EByGP.jpg)](https://imgur.com/otdRDTj.jpg)